foogunlana/interview/cddev2020.md

 1. **Problem solving** - Meet the requirements.
 Produce a system that solves the problem in the best way you know
 2. **Architecture** - Create a simple, fault tolerant, easy to maintain, modern system that is flexible to change for likely future requirements
-3. **Quality** - Demonstrate your solution's correctness with enough unit tests, a clear README.md or other documentation.
-Also, make it easy to deploy with docker-compose or other methods
+3. **Quality** - Demonstrate your solution's correctness with enough unit tests, a clear README.md or other documentation, and make it easy to deploy with docker-compose or another method

 Also we will give extra points for: